ayush1298/Reprove/docs/DEVPOST.md

 The dashboard is deliberately focused on Mission control, Runs, Proof vault, Evaluation, and Connections.
 It exposes evidence, GitHub App readiness, runner capacity, and evaluation provenance without auto-publishing anything upstream.

+### Built with Codex and GPT-5.6

+We used OpenAI Codex with GPT-5.6 as a development collaborator to plan and implement the product, refine the FastAPI control plane and evidence cockpit, strengthen test coverage, and shape the evaluation and submission documentation.
+This was development assistance, not an unchecked runtime decision-maker: Reprove has no required OpenAI API key or runtime model dependency.
+A model/provider can only supply a typed proposal; deterministic execution, immutable-test, mutation, and blast-radius gates decide whether any result becomes evidence.

 ## Accomplishments that we're proud of

 We ran a real public upstream issue-replay pilot, not just a synthetic demo.
 For [pytest #11706](https://github.com/pytest-dev/pytest/issues/11706), the accepted upstream regression scenario failed **3/3** on the pinned buggy revision and passed on the accepted upstream fix ([PR #12279](https://github.com/pytest-dev/pytest/pull/12279)).
 The report shows: